User interface

 -

 I'm happy to say that the implementation I mentioned in the last post ended up being pretty straightforward.
-Which is actually great, as I have some important posts to work on for next week. π Today we're going to take a look at the next stage of the "command-line helper" implementation: basic right-click movement of […]
+Which is actually great, as I have some important posts to work on for next week. 🙂 Today we're going to take a look at the next stage of the "command-line helper" implementation: basic right-click movement of the global keywords dialog, so we can set a custom location for the dialog without needing to use the KWSDOCK command.
+Here's the code in action: The main work for this stage was to add support for right-click, mouse move and right mouse-button up events,…

 -